alex-coder2010/alex-coder2010/README.md

 - ⌚ I'm looking forward to learning: Back-end development, React Native and more advanced C++ .
 - 💞️ I’m looking to collaborate on different projects, just hit me up with an email if you want me to be part of one..
 - 📝 Some of my projects, including:
-   -  A snake game (bult alone)
+   -  A snake game (built alone)
-   -  A social media website (with other team members.
+   -  A social media website (built with other team members.
 I did the front-end while the others are working on the back-end with next.js)
    -  A calculator (built alone)
    -  A clock (built alone)
    -  Much more...